Aiven-Labs/nextjs-netlify/netlify-tutorial.md

 1. Configure continuous deployment:

     Start and follow the automated setup process.
 Choose to create a new site, and then select the default options other prompts.
 Note that you will be required to authorize Netlify with GitHub.
+You can do so either through app.netlify.com or with a GitHub personal access token.

     ```
     netlify init